 1. Minty crushed beans

-Mash lightly cooked and skinned broad beans (see How to prepare them), then mix with ricotta, chopped fresh mint, and lemon zest and juice.
+Mash lightly cooked and skinned broad beans, then mix with ricotta, chopped fresh mint, and lemon zest and juice.
 Pile on to toasted wholegrain bread slices and top with a light drizzle of olive oil and a grind of black pepper.

 2. Couscous salad